paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-084-federal-employees-retirement-system.md

 ### Statutory Notes

+#### Applicability of Amendment
+For provisions relating to delayed applicability of amendment by Pub.
+L. 117–225, see Effective Date of 2022 Amendment note set out under [section 8336 of this title](./chapter-083-retirement.md#section-8336).

 #### References in Text
 The Social Security Act, referred to in subsecs. (a)(3)(B) and (b)(2), (4)(A), (B), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title II of the Social Security Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
+620. Title II of the Social Security Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 Sections 202, 203, 214, and 215 of the Social Security Act are classified to sections 402, 403, 414, and 415, respectively, of Title 42.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Amendments
+2022—Subsec. (a)(1).
+Pub.
+L. 117–225 inserted “(1)” after “(d)”.

 2002—Subsec. (a)(2).
 Pub.
 L. 107–296, which directed amendment of par.
 (2) by striking “, except that an individual entitled to an annuity under section 8414(a) for failure to be recertified as a senior executive shall be entitled to an annuity supplement without regard to such applicable retirement age”, was executed by striking out “, except that an individual entitled to an annuity under section 8414(a) for failure to be recertified as a senior executive shall be entitled to an annuity supplement without regard to such applicable minimum retirement age” before period at end, to reflect the probable intent of Congress.

 1992—Subsec. (a)(2).
 Pub.
 L. 102–378 inserted period at end.

 1989—Subsec. (a)(2).
 Pub.
 L. 101–194 substituted “, except that an individual entitled to an annuity under section 8414(a) for failure to be recertified as a senior executive shall be entitled to an annuity supplement without regard to such applicable minimum retirement age” for period at end.

+#### Effective Date of 2022 Amendment
+Amendment by Pub.
+L. 117–225 effective Dec.
+9, 2022, and applicable to an individual who suffers a certain described illness or injury on or after the date that is 2 years after Dec.
+9, 2022, see section 3(f) of Pub.
+L. 117–225, set out as a note under [section 8336 of this title](./chapter-083-retirement.md#section-8336).

 #### Effective Date of 2002 Amendment
 Amendment by Pub.
 L. 107–296 effective 60 days after Nov.
 25, 2002, see section 4 of Pub.
 L. 107–296, set out as an Effective Date note under [section 101 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section101&num=0&edition=prelim), Domestic Security.